lizadaly/windrift/README.md

 npm run new <story-id>
 ```

 The story identifier must be a single string, like "west-of-house" or "colossal-cave."
+See the [manual](https://windrift.app/manual) for details.

 ### To run the local development environment